 The court examined the competing policy objectives underlying umbrella liability and held that the balance favoured permitting umbrella claims.
 On one hand, umbrella liability would substantially expand the overall scope of defendants’ liability, which might be perceived to result in unfairness.
 On the other hand, the recognition of umbrella liability would help promote the objectives of the Competition Act, which include compensation, deterrence, and behavior modification.

 Savage JA concluded that the latter objectives were to be assigned greater weight than the former, particularly because the conspirators had, according to the plaintiffs’ pleadings, colluded to distort prices for the products across the entire market.
-This meant the purchasers must have foreseen not only the injury to the plaintiffs, but must also have intended to harm the umbrella purchasers.
+This meant the conspirators must have foreseen not only the injury to the plaintiffs, but must also have intended to harm the umbrella purchasers.
 For Savage JA, this addressed potential concerns over unfairness to the defendants.

 The court also noted that although umbrella liability significantly increases the scope of the defendants’ liability, their liability cannot be described as indeterminate because certain features of sections 36 and 45 of the Competition Act help limit the scope of that liability.
 Under those provisions, plaintiffs may only recover if they establish the subjective fault of the defendants, and must show they suffered a harm because of a breach of section 45.
 On that basis, the British Columbia Court of Appeal found the lower court had not erred in certifying the umbrella purchasers’ claims.